My Journey Back from Addiction

 The magic that created great musicians is still there.
 Bart grew up listening to his dad play violin and the mandolin.
 The mountains of that area of the country echo with hundreds of years of bluegrass and country music, so it’s no surprise that music was in his blood.

-As Bart grew up music become more and more of an influence and the early morning rides with his Dad were filled with bluegrass from John Prine played on the tape deck in his father’s work truck.
-Bart played the guitar while southern rock, country and bluegrass rattled around in his head as he tried to concentrate on his school work.
+As Bart grew up, music became more and more of an influence and the early morning rides with his Dad were filled with bluegrass from John Prine played on the tape deck in his father’s work truck.
+Bart played the guitar while southern rock, country, and bluegrass rattled around in his head as he tried to concentrate on his school work.

 Music had become the way he expressed himself.

 When at 13 his best friend killed himself, Bart turned to music for relief, but it wasn’t enough and drugs soon filled in the places where the music couldn’t go.

 Drugs are a temptation for many musicians and they have a way of infecting the lives of those around them.
 Sometimes, for a while, they seem to make life seem more vivid and worthy, but they usually end up robbing the emotion and masking the pain.
 Eventually, drugs took away the music and left only a shell.